argoproj/argo-events/docs/setup/minio.md

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/sensors/minio.yaml

 8. Create a file named and `hello-world.txt` and upload it onto to the bucket.
 This will trigger the argo workflow.

+9. Run `argo list` to find the workflow.

 <br/>